-If only half of the unintentional falls that resulted in 6,460,000 hospital ER visits, 1,400,000 hospitalizations, and 40,000 deaths annually in the U.S. are caused by the inherent artificial instability of conventional footwear soles - which I believe to be a reasonably conservative estimate - then the direct economic cost alone of those accidental falls in the U.S. each year of about \$77 billion is almost as great as the total world-wide annual sales of the branded athletic footwear industry of \$82.5 billion.
+If only half of the unintentional falls that resulted in 6,460,000 hospital ER visits, 1,400,000 hospitalizations, and 40,000 deaths annually in the U.S. are caused by the inherent artificial instability of conventional footwear soles -a reasonably conservative estimate, given the gross instability of shoe soles - then the total direct economic cost alone of those accidental falls in the U.S. each year of about \$77 billion (including work loss cost) is almost as great as the total world-wide annual sales of the branded athletic footwear industry of \$82.5 billion and more than double U.S. annual sales of \$31.2 billion.